 4 Ways to Come Alive When You Feel Dead Inside

-These four steps will get you started…
+Take one step forward, and don’t give up.
+These four ideas will get you started…

 1. Go back to when you first started to feel numb